jakzo/EndnightMods/projects/Sons/KelvinCloner/README.md

 - Spawned Kelvins persist across saves. 👌
 - There is no hotkey to despawn Kelvins.
 If you need to do that, well...
 You know what you have to do. 💀
-- I haven't tested with multiplayer but I think it might work (probably just some animation bugs when spawning). 🤷
+- I haven't tested with multiplayer but I think it might work. 🤷

 # Installation